December 21, 2011

 What If You'd Rather Ignore Christmas?

 Christian extremists are going to have their annual "war on Christmas" fundraising ploy regardless of what you or I decide to do.
 It has been very profitable for them because there are lots of really stupid people out there.
-My suggestion is that you try to enjoy it as much as I do.
+My suggestion is that you try to enjoy this war as much as I do.
 As for Christmas itself, I'd like to see us reach the point where atheists should feel free to celebrate it or ignore it without having to feel defensive about their decision.